32bits-toby/sol-calc/extension/README.md

 # SolCalc VS Code Extension

-**Mixed-Decimal Calculator for Solidity Audits**
+**Mixed-Decimal Calculator for evm Audits**

-SolCalc is a developer utility that helps smart contract auditors and Solidity developers verify arithmetic operations with explicit decimal tracking.
-It mimics Solidity's integer-only arithmetic while showing precision loss, rounding behavior, and decimal propagation.
+SolCalc is a developer utility that helps smart contract auditors and evm developers verify arithmetic operations with explicit decimal tracking.
+It mimics evm's integer-only arithmetic while showing precision loss, rounding behavior, and decimal propagation.

 ## Why SolCalc?

-Solidity doesn't have floating-point types.
+evm doesn't have floating-point types.
 All token amounts are stored as integers with an implied decimal place.
 For example:
 - 1 USDC (6 decimals) = `1000000`
 - 1 ETH (18 decimals) = `1000000000000000000`